Macron to offer solutions to French yellow vest grievances

 He is expected to respond to concerns over sinking purchasing power with tax cuts for lower-income households and measures to boost pensions and help single parents.
 He may also make it easier for ordinary people to initiate local referendums.

-The protesters see the centrist Macron as favoring the rich and want more income equality.
+While his promises are expected to respond to some demonstrators' grievances, others are likely to dismiss them as too little, too late.
+The protesters see the centrist Macron as favoring the rich and want more income equality, among other demands.

 Macron initially planned to make his announcements last week, but postponed them when the fire at Notre Dame Cathedral broke out.